Saeed1989/marn-mean-web-mobile-boilerplate/client_end_mobile/README.md

 This repository is built on top of React.js however in the implementation detail, we will find other supporting technologies as well.

 - [React-Native] - A JavaScript framework used to develop applications mostly for Android and iOS.
+- [Jest] - Jest is a JavaScript Testing Framework.
+- [Detox] - Gray box end-to-end testing and automation framework for mobile apps.

 ## Features